erdogant/hgboost/docs/source/Save and Load.rst

 ''''''''''''''

 Saving and loading models is desired as the learning proces of a model for ``hgboost`` can take up to hours.
-In order to accomplish this, we created two functions: function :func:`hgboost.hgboost.hgboost.save` and function :func:`hgboost.hgboost.load`
+In order to accomplish this, we created two functions: function :func:`hgboost.hgboost.hgboost.save` and function :func:`hgboost.hgboost.hgboost.load`
 Below we illustrate how to save and load models.

 Saving
 ----------------

-Saving a learned model can be done using the function :func:`hgboost.save`:
+Saving a learned model can be done using the function :func:`hgboost.hgboost.hgboost.save`:

 .. code:: python